 Powdered Eggs, from Beloved Camp Food to World War II Staple

-Powdered eggs, sometimes called dried eggs, have been in widespread use for well over a century.
+Powdered eggs, sometimes called dried eggs, or dehydrated eggs, have been in widespread use for well over a century.
 Because a container of powdered eggs is so light and compact, it became a very popular camp food.

 Hunting lodges and fishing camps relied on foods like powdered eggs and beef jerky to keep their clients well-fed while they were on excursions to the more remote parts of the United States.

 Because they were so lightweight and packed with nutrients, it was not long before governments saw the utility of powdered eggs as well.

-During the Second World War, when food was a critical commodity that governments controlled closely, powdered eggs were adapted widely.
+During the Second World War, when food was a critical commodity that governments controlled closely, powdered eggs were adopted widely.
 In the UK, dried eggs imported from the United States were distributed widely through the Ministry of Food’s ration systems, due in part to the shortage of fresh eggs.

 While not as popular as fresh eggs from the farm, powdered eggs no doubt helped to keep the civilian population in the United Kingdom well-fed, so they could continue to fight the Axis Powers and win World War II.